 Opening your home to strangers can be daunting.
 If you want an extra layer of protection, consider putting together a brief contract and inventory list for each stay, including how long the guests will stay, the agreed rate and check in and check out times.
 Have an inventory of items you expect to be left behind, so they can’t claim ignorance at the end of their stay.

-If there are certain items you just can’t stand to risk, maybe that quilt your grandmother made you or your favourite book series you had signed by the author, then consider using Smartbox to store your precious belongings.
+If there are certain items you just can’t stand to risk, maybe that quilt your grandmother made you or your favourite book series you had signed by the author, then consider using Smartbox mobile self storage solutions to store your precious belongings.
 We’ll deliver your Smartbox storage module to your door, let you spend the next day packing it, and store it safely while you’re away.
 Once your guests are gone and you’re back from your holiday, give us a call and we’ll drop your Smartbox off again.

 You’ll be the only keyholder while it’s gone and your Smartbox is securely stored out of the elements, so you know your belongings will come home in the same condition they left in.